 For the Academic Foundation Programme, there is one Unit of Application (UoA) - West Midlands - which incorporates the West Midlands Central, North and South Foundation Schools.

-Academic mentorship and formal teaching is provided throughout the Programme by the Universities of Birmingham, Warwick and Keele Medical Schools.
+Academic mentorship and formal teaching is provided throughout the Programme by the Universities of Birmingham, Warwick, Keele and Wolverhampton Medical Schools.
 All AFP trainees will have an academic supervisor.

 Application to these posts is via the national online application system Oriel.